 A Common Connection

 It’s not surprising that the philosophies of FIRST and the Canon culture align so perfectly.
 Built on the core concept of Gracious Professionalism, FIRST encourages high-quality work, emphasizes the value of others, and respects individuals and the community.
 This is in concert with Canon’s corporate philosophy of Kyosei, which means "all people, regardless of race, religion or culture, harmoniously living and working together into the future."

 In South Florida, Team #3932, Dirty Mechanics, and Team #179, Children of the Swamp, fully embrace these values.
 Both teams have received unwavering corporate support from Canon Solutions America, which has helped to fund travel, supplies, and more.

 Perhaps more importantly is the valuable mentorship the students receive.
-Canon Solutions America mentors dedicate up to seven days a week during the season to mold young minds, reinforcing concepts of engineering, computer science, physics, chemistry, and more.
+Canon Solutions America mentors dedicate up to seven days a week during the season to mold young minds in a collaborative and supportive environment, reinforcing concepts of engineering, computer science, physics, chemistry, and more.
 But it doesn’t end there.
 Volunteering efforts typically run throughout the year, with mentors leading the way in community outreach initiatives, recruitment, and more.
-Beyond just the applied knowledge, students also receive professional direction and invaluable career guidance.
+Beyond just the applied knowledge, students also receive professional direction, invaluable career guidance, and leadership development.